Staredit Newtork

 Does the CPU socket on the board match my processor?

-An LGA775 motherboard isnt going to help you if your processor doesnt use that socket.
+An LGA775 motherboard isn't going to help you if your processor doesn't use that socket.

 What is my motherboards form factor and what does it mean?

 A form factor has to do with the size of your motherboard.
 MicroATX motherboards are for small, non-overclocked machines.
-Most medium/full cases only support ATX or Server size motherboards, so make sure whatever case you choose, your motherboard can be put into it.
+Most medium/full cases only support ATX or extended size motherboards, so make sure whatever case you choose, your motherboard can be put into it.

-Do i want onboard video/sound or do i want to get a video card/sound card?
+Do I want on-board video/sound or do I want to get a video card/sound card?

-Depending on what you're doing with a computer, you may want to go with the cheaper method of getting onboard video and sound.
-Or, if you need high performance in areas like video-games or playback, maybe onboard sound and video just isnt for you.
-Dont pay for what you dont need.
-(Note: Most current motherboards come with onboard sound anyway.)
+Depending on what you're doing with a computer, you may want to go with the cheaper method of getting on-board video and sound.
+Or, if you need high performance in areas like video-games or playback, maybe on-board sound and video just isn't for you.
+Don't pay for what you don't need.
+(Note: Most current motherboards come with on-board sound anyway.)

 Does this motherboard have a high enough FSB (Front Side Bus) and RAM standard for my needs?